Synthetixio/SIPs/SIPS/sip-66.md

 <!--This is a high level overview of *how* the SIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-Add a check in `Synthetix.transfer` and `Synthetix.transferFrom` to only check `Issuer.transferableSynthetixAndAnyRateIsStale` when there is no debt for the account.
+Add a check in `Synthetix.transfer` and `Synthetix.transferFrom` to only check `Issuer.transferableSynthetixAndAnyRateIsStale` when there is debt for the account.

 ### Rationale